Department of Public Health

 Mission

-The mission of the Department of Public Health is to foster student-centered learning for early and advanced health professionals; to conduct applied, evidence-based research in population health; and to improve health and well-being through community engagement at the local, state, and global levels.
+The mission of the Department of Public Health is to foster student-centered learning for early and advanced health professionals; to conduct applied, evidence-based research in population health; and to improve health and well-being through community engagement, locally or globally.

 Highlights